 Mowing can be a very easy and cost effective way to help reduce the weed population in your pasture.
 However, timing is key.
 Mowing before weeds bloom is critical.
 Once a weed begins to produce seeds, mowing can actually increase the number of weeds by helping spread the seeds.
 Mowing is generally most effective on broad leaf and annual weeds.

 Herbicides can be a very effective weed management tool, especially with perennial weeds.
 However, they can be relatively expensive.
 We recommend doing your homework first.
 Identify the type of weeds in your pasture in order to select the appropriate chemical.
 Understand pre-emergent vs post-emergent herbicides as that can be critical when timing applications.
 Determine if your entire pasture should be treated or if spot treatments would suffice.
-Use the recommended application rate to avoid grass injury.
+Use the recommended application rate to avoid grass injury and do not spray more than once in a 30 day period.
+Both your local chemical provider and ag extension office should be able to point you in the right direction when it comes to selecting the right herbicide.

 Burning can destroy annual seeds that might be lurking around your pasture as well as help control unwanted brush.
 Timing is critical.
 Burning too early can cause some perennial grasses to be susceptible to late freezes.
 Burning too late may damage grass that is coming out of dormancy and starting to green.
 Your local Ag Extension office should be able to recommend the best time window for burning grass in your area as well as tips on safe burning practices.